musicmaker773/CS3560A3/README.md

 I also added two labels in the User View UI on the bottom that display the creation time and the update time of either following someone or posting a tweet.
 Both of the times are displayed in milliseconds.

 I mostly changed the TwitterGUI.java, User.java, and LeftTreePanel.java files.
-If you want to see the differences, you can look at the "Assignment 3 Branch" branch in CS3560A2 repository. https://github.com/musicmaker773/CS3560A2/tree/Assignment3Branch
+If you want to see the differences, you can look at the "Assignment 3 Branch" branch in CS3560A2 repository and click on the "Compare" button on the top right of the files window. https://github.com/musicmaker773/CS3560A2/tree/Assignment3Branch